Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>*(I know that (👆️) makes no sense, but it's something big and new for me that I never usually do for myself, so that's worth writing here. :))*</sub>

 <sub>Ok, that's mostly all of it for today.
-I was supposed to work today (some side work), but I put it on my bad health (& ok, a little procastination too).</sub>
+I was supposed to work today (some side work), but I put it on my bad health (& ok, a little procastination too).
+And not only that, but on some guests & some more maintaince work.
+Literally, I want my mornings just for myself with noone around.
+So, yeah, I had ton lots of reasons to cover up this time...😝️</sub>

 <sub>Now, leaving it & hoping for tomorrow.
 Good night! :)</sub>